simplenetes-io/podc/PODSPEC.md

         - /usr/sbin/nginx
         - -c
         - /etc/nginx.conf

+      # Set the initial working directory of the container.
+      # Defaults to the Docker image WORKDIR.
+      workingDir: /opt/files

       # Arguments to the entrypoint command can be set, if the command only provides the binary.
       # Default is the docker Image CMD.